imbat12/Quick-Shadowsocks-Deployment/README.md

 - https://www.linode.com/
 - https://www.digitalocean.com/
 - There are more VPS providers out there, feel free to check them out.
-2) SSH into your server (If you are on windows use PuTTy, If on macOS or Linux just use ssh directly from the terminal like so -> " ssh root@YOUR SERVER's IP ")
+2) SSH into your server (If you are on windows use PuTTy or powershell, If on macOS or Linux just use ssh directly from the terminal like so -> " ssh root@YOUR SERVER's IP ")
 - PuTTY can be found at : https://www.chiark.greenend.org.uk/~sgtatham/putty/
 3) Update server and install snap with -> " ***sudo curl https://raw.githubusercontent.com/OmiceyO/Quick-Shadowsocks-Deployment/main/ubuntu-20.04-setup.sh | bash*** "
 4) Your server just rebooted, keep calm and SSH into it again then proceed to step 5.